 The remaining 10%, less the factor’s fee, is deposited into your account when your end customer pays the invoice in full.
 This second installment concludes the transaction for that invoice.

 b) How much does it cost?

 The factoring fee is based on the volume you want to finance, the size of the invoices, and the credit quality of your customers.
-In most cases, it goes from 1.15% to 3.50% per month, though costs vary.
-To learn more, read “How much does factoring cost?”
+In most cases, factoring costs range from 1.15% to 3.50% per month, though costs vary.
+To learn more, read “How Much Does Factoring Cost?”

 4. Advantages for small businesses

 Payroll financing has several advantages over other small business financing solutions.